aws-samples/aws-dataexchange-api-samples/providers/python/add-amazon-s3-data-access/README.md

 # Add Amazon S3 Data Access (Python)

-This example will create a data set with for AWS Data Exchange for Amazon S3 (Preview).
+This example will create a data set with for AWS Data Exchange for Amazon S3.
 The data set will contain an Amazon S3 Access Point, which enables subscribers to have read-only access to the shared locations specified.
 Shared locations can be a combination of Amazon S3 prefixes and specific keys, or an entire Amazon S3 bucket.